arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ***If you face any issue with this flow or prefer to interact directly with your Portenta X8 through the command line, please refer to [this section](#working-with-linux) to learn how to connect with the board leveraging ADB service.***

 Once the setup is ready, let's open the Out-of-the-box page.
-Use the command line window and launch the following command:
+Use the command line window and launch the TCP port forwarding setup command:

 ```bash
 adb forward tcp:8080 tcp:80